-And people are once again talking about the possibility of recession.
-Investors are starting to worry about exorbitant price to earnings (P/E) valuations, falling corporate profits, and a potential bond bubble.
+And people are once again talking about the possibility of a recession.
+Investors are starting to worry about exorbitant price-to-earnings (P/E) valuations, falling corporate profits, and a potential bond bubble.
 Some corporate and municipal bonds are priced as if the borrower was Apple when the financial statements look more like they belong to Enron.

 Despite all of the disparaging talk about precious metals, there is always demand for an inflation hedge that offers privacy, diversification, and zero risk of going bankrupt.
-Look for investor demand to rise dramatically in the coming years in spite of the bias against gold from Wall Street.
+Look for investor demand to rise dramatically in the coming years despite the bias against gold from Wall Street.

 Gold and silver may be down, but after thousands of years of history as a reliable store of value, but they are anything but out.

 Clint Siegner is a Director at Money Metals Exchange, a precious metals dealer recently named "Best in the USA" by an independent global ratings group.
 A graduate of Linfield College in Oregon, Siegner puts his experience in business management along with his passion for personal liberty, limited government, and honest money into the development of Money Metals' brand and reach.
 This includes writing extensively on the bullion markets and their intersection with policy and world affairs.